 As we ended our workdays in Barcelona, people back in the U.S. were just getting up and starting theirs.
-The nine-hour difference really put into perspective what it means to work with people and have clients all over the world.
-For our Ukrainian coworkers, the time difference was only 1 hour.
+The nine-hour difference really put into perspective what it means to work with and have clients all over the world.
+(For our Ukrainian coworkers, the time difference was only 1 hour.)

 Being open to making adjustments in your schedule is an essential aspect of modern business, especially business file sharing.
-With the growing number of businesses in over 100 countries who use ExaVault for FTP and file sharing, this trip gave us a look into our customers’ schedules.
+With the growing number of businesses in over 100 countries who use ExaVault for FTP and critical file transfers, this trip gave us a look into our customers’ schedules.

 Next, let’s go over some tips to make work happen when traveling.

 Booking a short-term office or coworking space ahead of time makes planning the work part of your business trip more manageable.
 Sheltair offers large coworking spaces available for rent in Barcelona.
 They provide instant booking of the space, no membership fees and multiple locations in the city.
 They even had a room available that was walking distance from the apartments where we were staying.

 Spaces like Sheltair can provide a peaceful environment conducive to working while dealing with jet lag and other distractions a new city can offer.
 When booking a coworking space abroad, look for one that includes secure WiFi, whiteboards, and screens in case you need to present what you are working on with the group.
 A coffee maker and drinking water are additional perks that are nice to have in a workspace.

 Don’t forget to take breaks and get a snack at the local market just around the corner!
 A mini-fridge in the coworking space might be just what your team needs to keep snacks and beverages cool so they can focus on work instead of hunger.